xames3/smart/docs/source/projects/xsnumpy.rst

             strides: None | _ShapeLike = None,
             order: None | _OrderKACF = None,
         ) -> None:
-            """Initialize an `ndarray` object from the provided shape.""" if order is not None:
+            """Initialise an `ndarray` object from the provided shape.""" if order is not None:
                 raise RuntimeError(
                     f"{type(self).__qualname__} supports only C-order arrays;"